Trump looks to steady ship after fraught start

 On Thursday, Trump will travel to a Republican Congressional retreat in Philadelphia to further build ties.

-The following day, he will host British Prime Minister Theresa May—the first White House visit of a foreign leader under the new administration.
-AFP
+The following day, he will host British Prime Minister Theresa May — the first White House visit of a foreign leader under the new administration.